 Axles & Hydrostatic Transaxle

 Both the John Deere X320 and X360 have integrated hydrostatic transaxles, which are designed to efficiently transmit power to the tractors’ wheels.
 The Tuff Torq® transaxle encloses the hydrostatic pump and motor rotator groups in the same housing.
 The reduction in the number of sealing surfaces minimizes the potential for leakage.
-Similarly, The John Deere X320 model has a front axle made of cast-iron, as well as wheel spindles, which were created for heavy duty use.
+Similarly, The John Deere X320 model has a front axle made of cast iron, as well as wheel spindles, which were created for heavy-duty use.
 The front axle is shock resistant, whereas the replaceable bushings are designed for wear resistance.
-The steering spindles have strength to handle most heavy implements added onto the tractor.
+The steering spindles have the strength to handle most heavy implements added onto the tractor.

 The X360 has power steering for easy turns and automotive-like control.
 This also reduces operator fatigue and increases productivity.
 Alternatively, the John Deere X320 has a large, 14-inch diameter steering wheel for more leverage.
 It also has ball joints on both ends of the steering tie rods for the utmost durability.

 Edge™ Xtra Decks